Baretta: Cancellation

 On April 27, 1977, Blake announced that he would leave after completing his contractual run on the show for the season.
 "I proved everything I had to prove," he said.
 Through his efforts, he said, Baretta became the only midseason replacement to win an Emmy.

 "I put Baretta in the top 10, I tried to make a human being out of a cop and I tried to do a cop show and make social comment," he added.

 In a 1996 TV interview with Tom Snyder, Blake stated that he hated being committed to the series and compared it to screwing a gorilla.
 "Baretta was a terrible experience," Blake stated, "you do a series so you can work with giants [in film]."

 Broadcast syndication

 After its initial run in syndication beginning in 1979, the series later re-appeared on TV Land in 1999 as part of a package of series licensed from Universal.
 MeTV aired reruns of Baretta on Saturday afternoons in 2007.
 It was also aired on WKAQ-TV.

 Home media

 On October 29, 2002, Universal Studios released the first season of Baretta on Region 1 DVD in the United States.
-On July 26th, 2017, The Complete 2nd Season was released in the UK with French audio as the only audio option.
+On July 26, 2017, The Complete 2nd Season was released in the UK with French audio as the only audio option.
 The series has been rarely televised or even streamed since the late 2000s.
-Many have asserted that this is due to Blake's alleged involvement in the 2001 murder of his second wife Bonnie Lee Bakley.
+Many have asserted that this is due to Blake's alleged involvement in the killing of his second wife Bonnie Lee Bakley, in 2001.
+Although Blake was acquitted of her murder, public opinion largely condemned him.